 Bills are rendered on a monthly basis.
 Bills indicate a net amount; a user may pay the net amount during the first 20 days after the bill is mailed.
-After 70 days the City initiates a shut-off procedure, and the user may have to pay up to \$40 to have service reinstated.
+After 70 days the City initiates a shut- off procedure, and the user may have to pay up to \$40 to have service reinstated.

 Water accounts are only in the name of the owner of the property.
 The City has the right to discontinue water service to any other property in the service area owned by a delinquent customer.
 Ohio law provides additional water-charge collection procedures for cities, counties, and villages.
 When water charges are not paid when due, they may be sought either by court action or by certification to the county auditor for collection as a special assessment with the real estate taxes, with partial payments (\$10 minimum) permitted before the certification.
-Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification.
+Certification may be made only if the charges have been due and unpaid for at least 60 days and communication of the pending certification has been attempted with the owner through written notice at least 30 days before the certification.
 After certification, the lien created by the certification may be released upon full payment to the County Fiscal Officer of the unpaid water charges plus associated penalties, if any.
 The City began these procedures for the collection of delinquent water charges in 2004.

-In 2015, Water System account receivables over 30 days past due totaled \$ 2,781,816, which represents 68% of the 4,094,819 in water receivables at 12/31/2015, down from 75% in 2014.
-The amounts past due as of 12/31/2015 are as follows: 30 day - \$ 494,069, 60 day - \$246,924, and 90 day - \$2,040,823.
+In 2016, Water System account receivables over 30 days past due totaled \$ 2,529,299, which represents 65% of the \$3,915,322 in water receivables at 12/31/2016.
+The amounts past due as of 12/31/2016 are as follows: 30 day - \$ 425,091, 60 day - \$275,719, and 90 day - \$1,828,489.
 It is the general policy of the Utilities Business Office to pursue economically feasible collection of outstanding balances rather than write them off.